World map of the United Nations’ inequality-adjusted Human Development Index

 However, the question “which country is best for me to live in?” is a very different question.
 Do you prefer a country where your family lives, one where a specific language is spoken, or one with a certain geography or climate?
 Do you want to be in the countries most immune from global climate change, one most likely to survive a nuclear war, or one with a low cost of living or minimal taxation?
 Given these and other subjective concerns, we can’t say definitely which country is best for an individual.

-Pursuant to the above, I’ll try to answer the first question by looking at most of the prominent indexes.
+Pursuant to the above, I’ll try to answer the first question by looking at all of the prominent indexes.
 Then, I’ll aggregate the data and render some conclusions.

 1) The UN Human Development Index